 Signs you need garage door spring repair or replacement

-While most garage door springs have a life expectancy of seven to nine years.
-However, the actual lifespan of the springs depends on how much the door is used as well as maintained.
-If your springs are nearing their expectancy, be on the look of these signs that indicate its time for repair or replacement.
+While most garage door springs have a life expectancy of seven to nine years, the actual lifespan depends on how much the door is used and how well it is maintained.
+If your springs are nearing their expectancy, be on the lookout for these signs that may indicate it’s time for repair or replacement.

 - Rust and corrosion

 - Uneven opening and closing

 - Stops opening mid-process